-It is assumed that all alterations, additions and/or extensions to the property have received all necessary Town Planning (Planning Permission) and Building Authority (Building Warrants and Completion Certificate) approvals and that documentation for such is available paying particular attention to the conversion of the property and the creation of the en-suite.
+It is assumed that all alterations, additions and/or extensions to the property have received all necessary Town Planning (Planning Permission) and Building Authority (Building Warrants and Completion Certificate) approvals and that documentation for such is available, paying particular attention to the enlargement of the kitchen and the conversion of the property.
+It is our understanding that the original conversion was carried out in the 1930's and as such can be deemed as being historic in nature.

 Essential Repairs

 None.

-Estimated cost of essential repairs -
+Estimated cost of essential repairs

 Retention recommended?
-Yes X No

-Retention amount -
+Retention amount

 Comment on Mortgageability

-The property forms suitable security for mortgage purposes subject to the specific lending criteria of any mortgage provide der.
+The property forms suitable security for mortgage purposes subject to the specific lending criteria of any mortgage provides er.

 Valuation

-Market value in present condition £ 450,000
+Market value in present condition £ 400,000

 Market value on completion of essential repairs £

-Insurance reinstatement value £ 800,000
+Insurance reinstatement value £ 440,000

 (to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT)

 Is a reinspection necessary?
 Yes X No